 OTHER: A component of the couple's philanthropy involves supporting local outfits in Maine, Wyoming (where the couple lives) and Florida (Davis' parents lived in Hobe Sound, Florida).
 Recent support in Florida has gone to 1000 Friends of Florida, "a statewide nonprofit organization founded in 1986 to help build better communities and save special places," Hobe Sound Nature Center, Jupiter Island Medical Clinic, and Hobe Sound Community Chest, a human services outfit.
 In Wyoming, recent support has included grants to National Museum of Wildlife Art and Jackson Hole Historical Society and Museum.
 In Maine, a recent grant went to Bar Harbor Music Festival, among others.
 Support has also gone to U.S. Ski and Snowboard Association in Park City, Utah.

 It's also worth noting that of late most of the S&G Foundation's money has streamed to a donor advised fund at Vanguard Charitable Trust.
-In the 2014 fiscal year, some $25 million out of approximately $25.8 million in 2014 grantmaking went to Vanguard Charitable Trust.
-It's possible that these funds are related to the couple's work in international education, but could also involve other interests.
+In the 2014 fiscal year, some $25 million out of approximately $25.8 million in grantmaking went to the Vanguard Charitable Trust.
+It is possible that these funds are related to the couple's work in international education, but could also involve other interests.
 In any case, this makes it tough to get a handle on the full scope of the couple's philanthropy.

 The S&G Foundation does not provide a clear avenue for grantseekers to get in touch with the couple but below is an address